 Pull Data You See on a Page

-If you see data on a page and want to access it via API, Excel, CSV, or Google Sheets, the Data Explorer makes it easy to pull the most recent or historical time series data.
+If you see data on a page and want to access it via API, Excel, or CSV, the Data Explorer makes it easy to pull the most recent or historical time series data.
 Just click the green icon next to any data point and you'll see a pop up showing how to access the data.

 Once you have seen the access methods, you can click any of them to launch the API explorer which shows how to pull the data.
 In this example, you can see the syntax for pulling Exxon Mobil's net change in cash in Excel.
 If you have the Excel add-in installed, you can just copy and paste the syntax to pull in the data.